reinaldorossetti/web_automationpractice_robot/README.md

 allure serve
 ```

 A typical cucumber directory pattern (projeto segue o padrão ATDD - style gherkin).
 steps_definitions --> actions
 specifications   --> atest (the same in browser library framework)
 .
 ├── features                    # Files and folders of framework (root code).
     ├── support                 # Commons files to tests spec (global use).
-        ├── pages               # YML locators
+        ├── pages               # YML locators.
         ├── resources           # Json ou YAML files.
     ├── actions                 # Keywords of tests.
     ├── atest                   # Specification of what the tests should do and runner of tests.
 ├── .gitignore              # Files and Folders to ignore in repository.
 ├── LICENSE
 ├── README.md               # Documentation of project.
 └── requirements.txt        # Libraries to need to install.

 > Use short lowercase names at least for the top-level files and folders except
 > `LICENSE`, `README.md`, in folder pages the name follow github default in Letter case.